 How District 65 Accelerates Learning

 District 65 provides a rich array of learning opportunities within its math program.
 These opportunities come through the combination of a rigorous core curriculum and a library of resources that provide both enrichment and support, accelerating the learning of every student according to their individual learning needs.

 The middle school program in particular, grade 6 through 8, combines daily lessons with daily Choice Time, during which students engage in topic-related tasks that are aligned with their level of readiness.

-Students wishing to follow an Honors-level math pathway to Calculus BC are not required to take or pass any high-stakes tests in District 65*.
-Instead, they must simply perform well in school.
+Please note that students wishing to follow an Honors-level math pathway to Calculus BC are not required to take or pass any high-stakes tests in District 65.
+Instead, they must simply perform well in their math classes.

 To learn more about high school pathways, and options available, follow the "Middle School (6-8) Structures" link at the top right of this page.